twbs/bootstrap/site/content/docs/5.1/utilities/sizing.md

 ---
 layout: docs
 title: Sizing
-description: Easily make an element as wide or as tall with our width and height utilities.
+description: Easily make an element as broad or tall with our width and height utilities.
 group: utilities
 toc: true
 ---